 What You Need To Know About Mimble Wimble

 “Mimblewimble” is one of the latest trending phrases in the cryptocurrency communities.
 If you are one of the Harry Potter fans, you may have remembered this word.
 Mimblewimble was the tongue-tying curse that was used to bind a target tongue which would stop the person from being able to talk about a subject or a topic.
-At the end of this article, we talk about the newest launch of this technology on a mainnet launch coming August First- Epic Cash-
+At the end of this article, we talk about the newest launch of this technology on a mainnet launched in September 2019 - Epic Cash-

 Mimblewimble has become a popular phrase when it comes to the crypto world as this is the name for one of the latest trending protocols.
 The Mimblewimble protocol is reliant on powerful cryptographic primitives.
 It is for this reason that it offers an outstanding framework for the blockchain that possesses fungibility, privacy, and good scalability.
 What we have to imagine is that there is a lot of room to build and serve the areas where the bitcoin protocol has not yet breached.